Mycoearthdome/StreamZ/README.md

 ```

 The program listens to your microphone and plays the processed signal continuously.
-On startup it records a few seconds of your speech and uses that sample to pretrain
-the neural network so the output more closely matches your voice.
-After this
-initial step the program will prompt you to read a series of built‑in sentences.
+When it starts you will be prompted to read a series of built‑in sentences.
-Each sentence is recorded and immediately used for training.
-The list is cycled
+Each sentence is recorded once your voice rises above the detected noise level
+and immediately used for training.
+The list is cycled once before streaming
-once before streaming begins.
+begins.
 If you do not hear any output, ensure your audio devices are recognized and the
 `libasound2-dev` package is installed on Linux.
 The neural network now starts
 with random weights so it immediately produces a non-zero signal.